A prescription for projectors to compute helicity amplitudes in D dimensions: Conclusions

-In order to illustrate the usage of our hybrid prescription in practical applications, we discussed in section~\ref{SEC:examples} the construction of polarization projectors for $gg \rightarrow gg$ and $e^+ e^- \rightarrow Q \bar{Q}$, and computed their RS-independent finite remainders at one-loop order.
-While the arguments presented in section~\ref{SEC:unitarity:FRIR}, as well as the examples of section~\ref{SEC:examples}, refer to NLO computations, it is possible to ensure unitarity of the prescription at NNLO in QCD and beyond, with the aid of an IR-subtraction method as briefly commented on at the end of the section~\ref{SEC:unitarity:FRIR}.
-This is, however, beyond the scope of the current article, and we leave a detailed exposition of this in a future publication of polarized calculations where a NNLO subtraction method will be employed.~\\
+In order to illustrate the usage of our hybrid prescription in practical applications, we discussed in section~\ref{SEC:examples} the construction of polarization projectors for $e^+ e^- \rightarrow Q \bar{Q}$ and $gg \rightarrow gg$, and computed their RS-independent finite remainders respectively to 1-loop and 2-loop order in QCD.
+While the arguments presented in section~\ref{SEC:unitarity:FRIR}, as well as the examples of section~\ref{SEC:examples}, mainly focus on NLO computations, it is possible to ensure unitarity of the prescription at NNLO in QCD and beyond, with the aid of an IR-subtraction method as briefly commented on at the end of the section~\ref{SEC:unitarity:FRIR}.
+This is, however, beyond the scope of the current article, and we leave a detailed exposition of this in a future publication.~\\

-Given the impressive list of calculations of unpolarized observables done using the CDR (with Larin's prescription of $\gamma_5$), we hope that, with this add-on, the resulting hybrid CDR-compatible prescription offers a convenient and efficient set-up for computing physical observables associated with polarization effects for phenomenologically interesting processes in perturbative QCD.
+Given the impressive list of calculations of unpolarized observables done using CDR, we hope that, with this add-on, the resulting hybrid CDR-compatible prescription formulated in this article offers a convenient and efficient set-up for computing physical observables associated with polarization effects for phenomenologically interesting processes in perturbative QCD. ~\\

+\textit{Note added}: While this work was under reversion, there appeared refs.~\cite{Ahmed:2019udm,Peraro:2019cjj,Peraro:2020sfm} aimed to address some of the issues related to the evanescent tensor structures in the conventional form factor decomposition formalism, highlighting the advantage of removing evanescent tensor structures in a scattering amplitude.